rgandsam/magento-1.x-cert/Magento.md

 - It checks for a maintenance file, and includes that if found.
 - Index.php includes the Mage class and the bootstrap file.
 - It determines if the request pertains to a store or a website, and then it calls the all-important `Mage::run()` method.

+######How and when is the include path set up and the auto loader registered?

+The include path is set up in the beginning of the Mage.php file, before the Mage class definition, by loading the different code pools into one include path and combining it with the original include path.
+The autoloader is included after the include path is set up, and the auto loader registers itself with `spl_autoload_register` in it's register method.

+######How and when does Magento load the base configuration, the module
+configuration, and the database configuration?

+Magento loads the base configuration as the first step in the Mage_Core_Model_App->run() method by grabbing and parsing all the XML files in the app/etc folder.
+The module configuration is loaded next, with the _initModules method.
+It (and it's called functions) grab and parse all the module declaration *.xml files in app/etc/modules.
+It then loads the config.xml files from the etc directories.
+The database configuration is then loaded with the config->loadDb method.
+It loads the configuration values stored in the DB into the XML tree.

+######How and when are the two main types of setup script executed?

+Install/update scripts are run in the Mage_Core_Model_Resource_Setup::applyAllUpdates() function after the local.xml file is loaded.
+The function runs any necessary updates (determining any necessary upgrades by comparing the version stored in the database to the version in the configuration file).

+######When are the request and response objects initialized?

+The request object is initialized in the Mage_Core_Model_App->_initRequest() function, through the Mage_Core_Model_App->getRequest() function, which instantiates the object if it does not exist yet, and returns it.

+The response object is initialized in the Mage_Core_Model_App->getResponse() function, like the getRequest function.
+It is initially called in the Mage_Core_Controller_Varien_Front->getResponse function, as a parameter of instantiating the controller class.